Skip to main content

 In the San Joaquin Valley, many low-income families and agricultural worker homes have evaporative or "swamp" coolers, which are often in use during wildfire season and high heat events.
 Families report that their indoor air becomes unbearably smoky, exposing these workers to dangerous air both at work and at home.
 There is no existing filtration for swamp coolers.

-The FRESSCA Mujeres project is analyzing participant urine for chemicals that indicate exposure to air pollution.
-Up to 150 urine samples will be analyzed for metabolites of polycyclic aromatic hydrocarbons (PAHs), volatile organic compounds (VOCs), and heavy metals, as well as biomarkers of potential breast cancer risk (e.g. oxidative stress and inflammation).
-Air monitoring of the air pollutants, including PM2.5 will complement and help interpret the biomonitoring results.
-The project will also evaluate how well residential air filtration reduces overall exposures to these pollutants, under normal conditions and during a wildfire event, in homes that use evaporative or swamp coolers.
+The FRESSCA Mujeres project analyzed participant urine for chemicals that indicate exposure to air pollution.
+Samples were analyzed for metabolites of polycyclic aromatic hydrocarbons (PAHs), volatile organic compounds (VOCs), and heavy metals, as well as biomarkers of potential breast cancer risk (e.g. oxidative stress and inflammation).
+Air monitoring of the air pollutants, including PM2.5 was also done to complement and help interpret the biomonitoring results.
+The project evaluated how well residential air filtration reduces overall exposures to these pollutants, under normal conditions and during a wildfire event, in homes that used evaporative or swamp coolers.

 Key Project Information